ahmedhosni803/flutter_paymob/README.md

-Easily accept payments through Online Cards and Wallet in your app with Paymob.
+## Flutter Paymob
+Flutter Paymob is a library that enables Flutter applications to accept payments through online cards and electronic wallets using the Paymob service.

 ## :rocket: Installation